 - Diversify.
 That doesn’t mean buying 30 stocks instead of 5.
 That means implementing a mix of non-correlated strategies.
 No strategy will perform well under all market conditions.

 - Find a strategy you like and stick to it for at least 6-12 months.

 - Find a good trading community that can help you with your trading.

 - Set your performance goals in years, not months or weeks.

-- Find a mentor that you can trust and follow him.
-Try to understand what he is doing.
-If you don’t understand the rationale and the risks of the trade, don’t take it.
+- Find a mentor that you can trust and follow them.
+Try to understand what they are doing.
+If you don’t understand the trade’s rationale and risks, don’t take it.